GovReady/govready-q/Apps.md

 After making changes to modules or ModuleSources for system modules (like account settings), run `python3 manage.py load_modules` to pull the modules from the sources into the database.
 This only updates system modules.

 Other modules that have already been started as apps will not be updated.
 But for debugging (only), you can run `python3 manage.py refresh_modules` to update started apps in-place so that you don't have to start an app anew (on the site) each time you make a change to an app.

-## Controlling access to apps

-Controlling which organizations in a Q deployment can access which apps is done via the ModuleSources table.

-The "Available to all" field of ModuleSource, which is on by default, gives all users of all organizations the ability to start an app provided by the ModuleSource.

-If the "Available to all" field is unchecked, then only users within white-listed organizations can start apps provided by the ModuleSource.
-The white-list is a multi-select box on the ModuleSource page.

-Removing access to a ModuleSource does not affect any apps that have already been started by a user.